Here I Stand

 Why have I believed Fauci et al and not the president (who said it would just go away by April and then by summer and who promoted a light and bleach treatment and an ineffective drug)?

 Science told us ways to keep the COVID pandemic from sickening and killing so much of our population.
 When we compare our outbreak to that of other countries, it is clear that we have done a worse job of containing the virus.
 Go to this link for the stats as of Sept 5, 2020.
-With one-fourth of the world’s population we have the most cases! https://en.wikipedia.org/wiki/COVID-19_pandemic_by_country_and_territory We need leaders who heed those experts who were humble enough and scientific enough to develop new strategies as the event unfolded.
+With 4.25% of the world’s population we have the most cases! https://en.wikipedia.org/wiki/COVID-19_pandemic_by_country_and_territory We need leaders who heed those experts who were humble enough and scientific enough to develop new strategies as the event unfolded.
 The death toll alone is staggering.
 We had a leader who did away with the pandemic preparations that went before, denied science, and politicized the suffering of millions of American families.
 He actually made not wearing masks a political emblem.
 The medical world tells us that to control the pandemic the messaging needs to be consistent.
 Sometimes the president says to wear masks but then he mocks his political rival for wearing one, implying that Biden’s mask use is some kind of pathology.

 Why do I think that the present administration marks a turn toward despotism and away from democracy?